Covid-19 Consumer Behaviour Changes and Life as we knew it is no longer business as usual.

 More painful, not being there to support people through terminal illnesses, saying good-byes and showing their respect at funerals.

-There simply must be some ingenious ways to ease this pain … a scrapbooking page or a photo book to save forever memories or an audio eulogy.
+There must be some ingenious ways to ease this pain … a scrapbooking page or a photo book to save forever memories or an audio eulogy.

 Our new normal has forced increased awareness of health and hygiene.